Victorian Aboriginal Honour Roll

 Collection notice

-The Department undertakes to treat any personal information provided by you as confidential and in accordance with its obligations under the relevant privacy laws, including the Privacy and Data Protection Act 2014 (Vic) (PDP Act) and Health Records Act 2001 (Vic) (HR Act).
-The personal information you provide, such as your name and email address, will only be used to contact you in relation to issues directly related to that purpose.
-If you choose not to or cannot provide this personal information, the nomination will not be able to be progressed to the Panel for review.
+The Department undertakes to treat any personal information provided by you as confidential and in accordance with its obligations under state and federal privacy law, including the Privacy and Data Protection Act 2014 (Vic).
+The personal information you provide, such as your name and email address, and all nomination materials provided including but not limited to; nomination statement, name, likeness, image, voice and/or participation in the awards (including photograph, film and/or recording of the same) will only be used to or purposes directly related to carrying out the Victorian Aboriginal Honour Roll.

-If you have any questions about how your personal information will be handled or would like to gain access to or withdraw your personal information, you can contact Kathryn Smith, Senior Events Coordinator, First Peoples - State Relations, Department of Premier and Cabinet, on 03 9922 8119 or fpsr.events@dpc.vic.gov.au.
+If you have any questions about how your personal information will be handled or would like to gain access to or withdraw your personal information, contact Kathryn Smith, Senior Events Coordinator, First Peoples - State Relations, Department of Premier and Cabinet, on 03 9922 8119 or fpsr.events@dpc.vic.gov.au

 Privacy statement

 First Peoples – State Relations uses Mailchimp to contact nominators and nominees.
-Your email address will be added to our mailing list from the date of nomination until up to 7 days after the Honour Roll Ceremony.
+Email addresses will be added to the FPSR mailing list from the date of registration and will be kept on the mailing list indefinitely unless they unsubscribe.

 Data security and ownership